 - Build long-term value into the business to eventually sell or replicate.

 Box TheoryTM Gold Software Tool

 The Box Theory™ method of breaking down a business into its interrelated systems and subsystems—the boxes—is incorporated into a robust software tool that guides every step of System Thinking and process improvement.
-With Box Theory™ Gold software, an organization can do the following to elevate their performance:
+With Box Theory™ Gold software, an organization can do the following to elevate its performance:

 - Maintain an Organization Blueprint—mission, values, strategy, goals, and structure—that serves as a foundation for building all business systems and processes.
 System goals can be aligned with the larger company goals; people and systems push together to accomplish the vision of the organization.